open-cogsci/osdoc/README.md

 	python compile.py

+The site is generated in two stages.
+First, the site is pre-compiled and stored in `_content`.
+Next, Jekyll is used to compile `_content` into a full site, which is stored in `_site/[branch]`.

 ## Dependencies

 Most dependencies are available from the Ubuntu repositories or from the [Cogsci.nl PPA](https://launchpad.net/~smathot/+archive/cogscinl/).
 Only [`htmlcompressor.jar`](https://code.google.com/p/htmlcompressor/) and [`yui-compressor.jar`](https://github.com/yui/yuicompressor/downloads) must be downloaded from their respective websites and manually placed in the osdoc source folder.